jonogilmour/react-redux-background-tasks/README.md

 `import { TaskRunner } from 'react-redux-background-tasks'`

 Responds to changes in the task queues and dispatches tasks on the given interval.
-This component must be placed as a child of the `TaskContext` and be given accessor methods to the task state.
+This component must be placed as a child of the `TaskContext`.

 ```javascript
 class MyApp extends Component {